Austinuc/alx-system_engineering-devops/0x02-shell_redirections/README.md

-11-directories | Counts the number of directories and subdirectories in the current dir 12-newest_files | Displays 10 newest files in the current dir 13-unique | Takes a list of words as input and prints only words that appear exactly once
+11-directories | Counts the number of directories and subdirectories in the current dir 12-newest_files | Displays 10 newest files in the current dir 13-unique | Takes a list of words as input and prints only words that appear exactly once 14-findthatword | Displays lines containing the pattern 'root' from the file /etc/passwd